Fab2bprog/Radinus/README.md

 - Aesthetic and ergonomic reorganization of all windows concerning budget management.

 Radinus version 0.11
--In the operations list window: addition of a button to point transactions more quickly.
+- In the operations list window: addition of a button to point transactions more quickly.
--Added an option to open the windows calculator.
+- Added an option to open the windows calculator.
--Relook window for bank file integration and csv file management window
+- Relook window for bank file integration and csv file management window

 Radinus version 0.10
 - Added a basic hyper-file repair tool that allows reindexing of all files.